-Normal market price caps can impact the efficiency of market outcomes.
+Normal market price caps can have an impact on the efficiency of market outcomes.
 If the market clears where the supply and demand curves cross then market efficiency is maximised.
 Extreme prices that are not capped can translate into lost profits for gas buyers.
 Given an expectation of the profit lost during periods where price caps limit prices, we can translate this into a number of days of lost profit.
-We follow the convention of all prior reviews by defining an Acceptable Participant Risk to be no more than 500 days lost profit.
+We follow the convention of all prior reviews by defining an Acceptable Participant Risk to be no more than 500 days lost profit. (based on a 50% hedged participant).